 If it doesn’t have a fire… a real fire, then that is not camping.
 But before you learn how to make a fire with nothing but sticks, you need to know a few things.

 Firstly, is such a fire allowed in that camping ground?
 If yes, you are good to go.

 Is the area safe for a wood/tinder fire?
 Again, if the park or area authorities have permitted this, it must be safe.
-With the area of legality covered, you can now go ahead and learn how to light a fire with sticks when camping.
-If you brought your camping cookware, you can even make a piping hot coffee and pour some in your travel coffee mug to keep it hot for later.
+With the issue of legality covered, you can now go ahead and learn how to light a fire with sticks when camping.

 How to start a fire – how to start a fire in the woods